couchbase/cbft/DESIGN.md

   nodes.
 (Or, maybe not: just starting off more KV backfills may push existing nodes running at the limit over the edge.)

-* Next, favor reassignments that help get PIndexes off of nodes that are leaving.
-The idea is to allow ns-server to remove nodes (which may need servicing) sooner.
+* Next, favor reassignments that help get PIndexes off of cbft nodes that are leaving the cluster.
+The idea is to allow ns-server to remove couchbase nodes (which may need servicing) sooner.

-* Lastly, favor reassignments that move PIndexes amongst remaining cbft nodes than are neither joining nor leaving the cluster.
-(MCP may need to shuffle PIndexes to achieve better balance or meet replication constraints.)
+* Lastly, favor reassignments that move PIndexes amongst cbft nodes than are neither joining nor leaving the cluster.
+In this case, MCP may need to shuffle PIndexes to achieve better balance or meet replication constraints.

-Other, more advanced factors to consider in the heuristics, which may be taken care of in future releases.
+Other, more advanced factors to consider in the heuristics, which may be addressed in future releases, but would just be additions to the ordering/sorting algorithm.

-* some nodes might be slower, less powerful and more impacted than others.
+* some cbft nodes might be slower, less powerful and more impacted than others.

 * some PIndexes might be way behind compared to others.

+* some data source KV engines might more under pressure than others and less able to handle yet another a DCP backfill.

 ### Controlled Compactions of PIndexes